raywray/Genespace_For_Dummies/README.md

 ### Critical requirements
 - Matching IDs: Gene/transcript IDs in the `.gff3` must match sequence headers in the `.faa`.
-- Same annotation source: All three files must come from the same genome build and annotation version.
+- Same annotation source: Files must come from the same genome build and annotation version.
 - Consistent naming: Chromosome/contig names in `.gff3` must match those in `.fna`.
 - Valid GFF3: Improperly formatted GFF files are a common source of errors.
 See GENESPACE website for more details.
 </details>